kilnog/Agentic-Aged-Care-Explorer/README.md

 ---

-## Contributing

-Contributions are welcome — corrections, extensions to other sectors, improved clinical accuracy, additional agent models, or translations.

-If you identify clinical inaccuracies (particularly around AN-ACC classifications, medication protocols, or ACQS compliance), please open an issue.
-The goal is for the hypothetical model to be as realistic as possible within its illustrative purpose.

----

 ## Credits

 Built as a hypothetical thought experiment using Claude (Anthropic) to explore agentic AI modelling in a real-world care context.
 Designed to invoke deep thinking in both technical and non-technical audiences about how humans and AI agents can work together — not as a replacement model, but as a collaboration model.